-The Board of Examiners is authorised to deviate from these R&R in individual cases if strict adherence to these R&R would result in inequitable circumstances for the student.
+The Board of Examiners is authorised to deviate from these regulations in individual cases if strict adherence to these regulations would result in inequitable circumstances for the student.

-Article 18 Implementation and Date of Coming into Effect
+Article 18 Implementation and Date of Taking Effect

-- 1. The Board of Examiners will decide in all cases that have not been foreseen by the R&R. - 2.
+- 1. The Board of Examiners makes decisions in all cases that have not been foreseen by the R&R. - 2.
 These R&R take effect in the academic year 2021-2022.

-Thus enacted by the Psychology Board of Examiners at its meeting of 24 June 2021.
+Thus enacted by the Board of Examiners at its meeting of 24 June 2021.

-APPENDICES WITH RULES AND REGULATIONS MASTER IN PSYCHOLOGY 2021-2022
+APPENDICES WITH RULES AND REGULATIONS FOR THE EXAMINATION OF THE STUDY PROGRAMME OF THE MASTER IN FORENSIC PSYCHOLOGY